CMitchell5619/student-workbook/src/reflections/wk3/quiz3.md

 <!-- enter you answer in the space below -->

 ```
-To encapsulate data, both to protect it from the client and to
+To encapsulate data, both to protect it from the client and to keep it from becoming unweildy.
 ```

 **8.** What is the job of the `Controller` in the `MVC` Pattern?